telekom/style-doc/CONTRIBUTING.md

   repository.
 - If you plan to do something more involved, please open an issue to start a discussion with us.
 - Relevant coding [style guidelines](#style-guidelines) are available in this document.

-## Steps to Contribute

-Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on.
+- Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on.
 This is to prevent duplicated efforts from other contributors on the same issue.

-If you have questions about one of the issues, please comment on them, and one of the maintainers will clarify.
+- If you have questions about one of the issues, please comment on them, and one of the maintainers will clarify.

-We kindly ask you to follow the [Pull Request Checklist](#Pull-Request-Checklist) to ensure reviews can happen accordingly.
+- We kindly ask you to follow the [Pull Request Checklist](#Pull-Request-Checklist) to ensure reviews can happen accordingly.

 ## Pull Request Checklist